-- Parts of the operation of the IT systems (information technology and EDP) were outsourced to Information Technologies, Frankfurt am Main. - Parts of the operation of the IT systems (information technology and EDP) were outsourced to Fujitsu Technology Solutions GmbH, Munich. - The provision of IT licences was outsourced to Universal-Beteiligungs- und Servicegesellschaft mbH, Frankfurt am Main. - Parts of the internal audit function were outsourced to PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Frankfurt am Main.
+- Parts of the operation of the IT systems (information technology and EDP) were outsourced to UI Information Technologies, Frankfurt am Main. - Parts of the operation of the IT systems (information technology and EDP) were outsourced to Fujitsu Technology Solutions GmbH, Munich. - The provision of IT licences was outsourced to Universal-Beteiligungs- und Servicegesellschaft mbH, Frankfurt am Main. - Parts of the internal audit function were outsourced to PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Frankfurt am Main. - Currency hedging for currency-hedged share classes was outsourced to Universal-Investment-Luxembourg S.A., Frankfurt am Main branch.